capablemonkey/dwolla-devportal/app/guides/send-money/01-direct-onboarding.md

 guide:
     name: send-money
     step: 1b
-title:  "Option 2: Direct Onboarding"
+title:  "Step 1: Direct Onboarding"
 ---

-# Option 2: Direct Onboarding
+# Step 1: Direct Onboarding

 In this experience, the end user is sent to Dwolla to create an account and then returned to your application using the OAuth flow.
 If you prefer that your customers not create Dwolla accounts, choose the White Label solution.